On this page

 - this salary is in accordance with market conditions.

-Under the Association Treaty, you do not need to be a recognised sponsor to take on Turkish employees as 'knowledge migrants'.
+Under the Association Treaty, you do not need to be a recognised sponsor to take on Turkish employees as 'knowledge migrants' (in Dutch).

-In addition to these conditions, highly skilled migrants must meet a number of criteria for obtaining a residence permit.
+In addition to these conditions for employers, the highly skilled migrant must meet a number of criteria for obtaining a residence permit.